bluesky/tiled/docs/source/explanations/structures.md

   }
 }
 ```

-With dataframes, we speak of "partitions" instead of "chunks".
-There are a
-couple important distinctions.
-We always know the size of chunk before we ask
-for it, but we will not know the number of rows in a partition until we
-actually read it and enumerate them.
-Therefore, we cannot slice into
-dataframes the same way that we can slice in to arrays.
-We can ask for a
-subset of the *columns*, and we can fetch partitions one at a time in any
-order, but we cannot make requests like "rows 100-200".
-Dask has the same
-limitation, for the same reason.

 Notice that the microstructure contains base64-encoded data.
 The correct way to encode dataframes and their data types in a cross-language